SPIN-web/SPIN2023/index.md

 ## News

+* Mar 7: The program has been added.
 * Feb 28: Titles and abstracts of the keynotes have been added.
 * Feb 24: The notifications have been sent.
 The program will be available in the near future.
 * Jan 13: The submission and notification deadline have been extended (see the new dates in the left-hand menu).